FUE Hair Transplant

 Dr Chaudhary works part-time as a General Practitioner in the NHS and has also completed a Post Graduate Diploma in Clinical Dermatology from Queen Mary University, London.
 Dr Chaudhary carries out all face to face Consultations.
 All hair transplants are carried out at Rejuvence Clinic.

 With his special interest in treatments for Hair Loss and in order to stay up to date with new advances, he attends and participates in different International Hair Restoration workshops, Practical sessions, International Conferences and educational events.
 He has also worked with other Hair Transplant Surgeons in the UK and abroad.

 What are the most common techniques for harvesting donor hairs?

 There are two techniques that have been developed for harvesting donor hairs for a hair transplant.
-The strip method, also known as FUT, was the first technique developed by hair transplant surgeons and is still the preferred choice for many old school surgeons.
-Follicular Unit Extraction, otherwise known as FUE, is a modern technique and the treatment of choice for the majority of hair transplant surgeons.
+The strip method, also known as FUT, was the first technique developed by hair transplant surgeons and is still the preferred choice for many surgeons.
+Follicular Unit Excision (previously known as extraction), otherwise known as FUE, is a modern technique and the treatment of choice by many hair transplant surgeons.

 At Rejuvence Clinic we only offer FUE Hair Transplants.

 Calculating the number of grafts needed for a good result is dependent upon a number of factors.
 At your initial consultation Dr Chaudhary will carry out a clinical assessment of the areas you wish to have transplanted.
 Depending upon your existing hairs and the extent of hair loss you are suffering with, he will suggest a number that is possible.

 What is the difference between grafts and hairs?